j4f-foundation/J4FCore/README.md

 # Discord

-If you want to talk about the development of currency or need support to run a node, connect to Discord Server!
+If you want to talk about the development of blockchain or need support to run a node, connect to Discord Server!

 [Discord](https://discord.gg/kcSGSaa)